Bastardkb/bastardkb.github.io/fw/flashing.md

 - release the key

 /// PICTURE of several boards with bootmagic keys highlighted

 Once you've put the keyboard in bootloader mode, you can skip to the [usb drive section](#usb-drive).

-## QK_BOOT keycode

-There exists a dedicated key code that will immediately reboot into the bootloader.
-This key is present on all default keymaps.

-Please refer to the [keymap guide][keymaps] to find the default location of this key for your keyboard.

-Once you've put the keyboard in bootloader mode, you can skip to the [usb drive section](#usb-drive).